SERENYX LEAGUE

 - On-time reporting (within 12 hours)

-- Proactive scheduling (within 24 hours, two reasonable times)
+- Proactive scheduling (within 24 hours, reasonable time offered)

 - No admin intervention